top of page

 Developing a College List

 This process is very simple.
-We work together to create a preliminary list based on some broad criteria that involves location, academic interests and scores.
-Then I will provide you with very clear guidelines on how to whittle away through each college on that list.
-Based on this process, we narrow the list down to colleges and academic programs that represent the best match between your interests/credentials and the institution’s admissions standards and courses.
+We work together to create a preliminary list based on some broad criteria that involve location, academic interests, and scores.
+Then I share very clear guidelines on how to whittle away through each college on that list.
+Based on this process, we narrow the list down to colleges and academic programs that represent the best match between your interests/credentials, the courses, and the institution’s admissions standards.
 Then we go through the process of assessing your chances of admission in all of these selected colleges.

 Applications.
 Early Decision or not?

 If you are very committed to a certain college, then it makes sense to apply for an ED.
-It is advisable however to visit before you commit to this binding decision, because once admitted, there is no going back.
+It is advisable however to visit the ED college before you commit to this binding decision, because once admitted, there is no going back.

 Essays/Personal Statement/Recommendations